Skip to Main Content

 If you’re looking to get a mortgage in Missouri, there are several options:

-• Missouri conventional mortgages: To qualify for a conventional mortgage, you’ll need a minimum credit score of 620 and a debt-to-income (DTI) ratio of no more than 43 percent.
-If you make a down payment of less than 20 percent, you’ll need to pay private mortgage insurance (PMI) premiums, as well.
-Conventional mortgages are often best for those with higher credit scores and down payments, as they come with fewer fees.
+• Missouri conventional mortgages: To qualify for a conventional mortgage, you’ll usually need a minimum credit score of 620 and a debt-to-income (DTI) ratio of no more than 45 percent.
+If you make a down payment of less than 20 percent, you’ll also need to pay private mortgage insurance (PMI) premiums.
+Conventional mortgages are often best for those with higher credit scores and more down payment savings, as they come with fewer fees.

 • Missouri FHA loans: If your credit history disqualifies you from a conventional mortgage, you might be able to obtain a loan insured by the Federal Housing Administration (FHA).
-If you have a down payment of at least 3.5 percent, you could qualify for this type of loan with a credit score as low as 580.
-With their lower credit score, income and down payment requirements, FHA loans are great for first-time homebuyers and applicants with lower incomes.
+If you have a credit score of at least 580, you could qualify for an FHA loan with a down payment as low as 3.5 percent.
+With their lower credit score and down payment requirements, FHA loans are great for first-time homebuyers.

-• Missouri VA loans: If you’re a veteran or active-duty member of the military, you might qualify for a mortgage guaranteed by the Department of Veterans Affairs (VA).
-A VA loan doesn’t require a down payment or mortgage insurance, but you do need to pay a funding fee, which ranges from 1.25 percent to 3.3 percent.
+• Missouri VA loans: If you’re a veteran or active-duty military member, you might qualify for a mortgage guaranteed by the Department of Veterans Affairs (VA).
+A VA loan won’t usually require a down payment, and you won’t have to pay for mortgage insurance, but you do need to pay a funding fee, which ranges from 1.25 percent to 3.3 percent of the loan amount.

 First-time homebuyer programs in Missouri